Oansa/Celestial/README.md

 ## Contributing
 We welcome contributions from the space exploration and renewable energy communities.

+##Disclaimer
+The yolo model currntly in use is trained on common objects, things such as people, cars, trees.

+The AI tool might hallucinate in events where not a clear object is identified in the image under analysis or if it doesn't "see" anything at all.

+Despite this, the AI will give a good reponse in relation to the object identified, i.e; How the object "seen" will influence green energy set up on Earth and Mars.

+The team is working on a custom data set to train a more appropriate yolo model for the AI tool, Helios.

 ---
 **Celestial: Powering the future of space-based renewable energy**